 The elephant in the room - what do we do with students with mental health difficulties?

-I want to start my saying that my mother was school teacher, and I grew up with a lot of respect for the good teachers, the ones who worked hard to understand and then educate their students.
+My mother was school teacher, and I grew up with a lot of respect for teachers who worked hard to understand and then educate their students.